 practices of transgender speakers.
 The first concerns the

-the culturally contingent process of assigning a sex to
+highlights the culturally contingent process of assigning a

-particular kinds of bodies.
-The second arm of my work uses
+kinds of persons.
+The second arm of my work uses this

-this perspective on embodiment to explore the gendered
+perspective on embodiment and selfhood to explore the

-characteristics of the voice, which are often assumed to
+gendered characteristics of the voice, which are often

-subjectivity in ways that account for a fuller range of
+ways that account for a fuller range of gendered identities

 page for more about my current projects.